Water scarcity in the world and how we can make ourselves resilient to climate-change are our themes for today.

 Water scarcity in the world is not going to improve; if anything, the situation will worsen and probably quite quickly.
 If national and local governments are tardy in stepping forward to encourage residents to harvest and store their own rainfall, then we go it alone.

-The United-Nations stated in 2015 that there is in fact enough fresh water to meet the world's growing needs; but in the future there will not be the case without dramatically changing the way it is used, managed and shared.
+The United-Nations stated in 2015 that there is in fact enough fresh water to meet the world's growing needs; but in the future that will not be the case without dramatically changing the way it is used, managed and shared.

 The global water crisis is one of governance, they said.

-But can we rely on government to do that, or should we be making our own provision for the future?
+But can we rely on government to do that or should we be making our own provision for the future?
 Where is our water is the cry increasingly heard from the poor and vulnerable.

-Our rainwater harvesting model consists of gutters, downpipes and underground conduits.
+Our rainwater harvesting model consists of gutters, down pipes and underground conduits.
 We use the municipal supply very occasionally; twice for a month each time in ten years at the height of two droughts.
 And during the annual clean-out of the reservoir for a few days; only until the next storm.
 It's all a fundamental part of what we call our green journey.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.